Convection currents generate a magnetic field

-The magnetic field gives us a layer out in space called the magnetosphere.
+The magnetic field gives us a layer out in space called the magnetosphere high above in the atmosphere.
 It varies in distance but can extend up to 65,000 kilometers from Earth’s surface.

 From space, the magnetosphere resembles a magnetic dipole.
 Field lines resonate in a circular pattern from magnetic north and south poles.

 The magnetosphere allows life to exist on Earth’s surface.
-Without it, Earth would be exposed to solar and cosmic radiation.
+Without it, Earth would be exposed to cosmic and solar radiation from the sun.

 During magnetic storms, trapped plasma flashes lights that are observable around the globe.
-This disturbance in the magnetosphere is what creates the Aurora Borealis.
+This disturbance in the magnetosphere is what creates the Aurora Borealis or Northern Lights.

 Earth’s magnetic field changes with time.
 It’s known to wander from place to place.
 And it doesn’t match with Earth’s geographic north and south poles.